JamesHayes/uesEnrichment/README.md

     • bedtools (v2.20.1)
 These programs need to be installed and added to your path in order for UES to operate properly.

 UES uses pre-computed SNP that is included in the download for this package.
 These file contain the following data: positional data, alleles, MAF, number of LD partners, and distance to TSS.
 There is also a separate set of files containing the LD data for all the SNPs.
 All of these files are compressed, but they are still a large amount of data.
+NOTE: These files are too large to be hosted on GitHub.
+They are included in the package hosted on our website.

 The most recent version of the UES pipeline can be downloaded: from http://research.mssm.edu/kleinlab/software/ues